rennvalo/smallcapsignal/README.md

-# MAGA Signal Website
+# SMALLCAP Signal Website

 ## Overview

-MAGA Signal is a comprehensive web platform that provides real-time alerts and market analysis based on political and economic developments.
+SMALLCAP Signal is a comprehensive web platform that provides real-time alerts and market analysis based on political and economic developments.
 The website features a modern React frontend with a FastAPI backend, designed to deliver timely information to subscribers through multiple channels.

 ## Features